Do good looks always equal a good security product?

 Combine Twitter and Nest and what do you get?
 A birdhouse!
 Okay, bad joke.
-But what makes this company one product worth Google's 3.2 billion dollar buyout?
-Hrmm... we aren't sure either.
-Except that clearly, Google sees something in their technology that we don't.
-Smart home automation and security are on the rise and that is why we have Nest on our Top alarm systems page as they will continue to innovate the space.
+But what makes this company one product worth Google’s 3.2 billion dollar buyout?
+Hrmm… we aren’t sure either.
+Except that clearly, Google sees something in their technology that we don’t.
+Smart home automation and security are on the rise and that is why we have our eyes set on Nest in the coming future as they will continue to innovate the space.

 Founded: 2010 by Tony Fadell and Matt Rogers (wiki source)

 Where: Palo Alto, California.
 Next door to Google from the beginning.